DanPark13/anime_scoring/README.md

 For Use:
 - Clone the repository onto your local computer
 - Navigate to the project
-- Run command `python3 scoring.py` to run file
+- Run command `python3 scoring.py` or double click to run file